Are you planning a trip to Miami? Great news! This South Florida destination is fabulous.

 Other ways to find cheap tickets to Miami would include monitoring the airlines (Miami is the main hub for American Airlines) and actually ask a travel agent who, through powerful softwares such as Amadeus or Galileo, is likely to find many more deals than the regular traveler searching online.
 In fact, a good travel agent may be able to help you with other planning tips – but don’t say out loud I told you so!

 How to get to Miami from the airport

-Getting from Miami International Airport to the city and even the beaches is really easy.
-There’s the Metrobus, the Metrorail, the Tri-Rail and the Miami beach bus, which all connect the city and the airport for fraction of the amount a taxi would cost, and avoiding the traffic.
+Getting from Miami International Airport to the city and even the area of Miami beach is really easy.
+You can count on the Metrobus, the Metrorail, the Tri-Rail and the Miami beach bus, which all connect the city and the airport for fraction of the amount a taxi would cost, and avoiding the traffic.
 The services are regular, running from the early hours to late at night.

 How to get around Miami

 If you love walking as much as I do one you will be glad to know that Miami is a very walkable city.
 For longer distances, opt for the odd bus ride or, preferably, rent a bike.
 Walking or biking along Ocean Drive is a lot of fun, so definitely try that too!
 Uber is a good way to get around town.

 In terms of public transportation, you have ample choice.
 Let me outline the main options below.